wafna/oxyllogism/README.md

 The `mp` (modus ponens) function takes two indices, performs modus ponens, and asserts that the result matches the expected result in the third argument.

-Finally, the `qed` method asserts that the last result derived matches the stated goal of the derivation.
+Finally, the `qed` method asserts that the result of the indicated step matches the stated goal of the derivation.